Customizing with EIF and event configuration

 add_new_evm_erc20_and_eif_contract

-- Purpose: Streamlines the addition of new ERC20 tokens and their associated contracts to EIF.
+- Purpose: This function simplifies the process of adding new ERC20 tokens and their corresponding contracts to the EIF.

 - Network ID